ToxicFrog/misc/narbonic/README.md

 When it's done, the finished PDFs will be in `out/`.
 Read and enjoy!

-## `cbz-narbonic`
+## `pdf-narbonic`

-This is a tool for generating an offline, comic-reader-compatible, CBZ format copy of Narbonic.
+This is a tool for generating an offline, comic-reader-compatible, PDF format copy of Narbonic.

 By default, it generates:

- - *Narbonic: Director's Cut*, in 13 volumes, one page per strip, with commentary
+ - *Narbonic: Director's Cut*, in seven volumes, one page per week, with commentary
  - And separate files (with commentary) for:
    - *A Brief Moment of Culture*
    - *The Astonishing Excursions of Helen Narbon & Co*